EvanForsythe/BB485/week05.md

 ## <ins>**How annotation information is stored**<ins> <a name="stored"></a>
 Storing genomic annotation data for a given genome assembly is akin to creating a 'road map' to the location of a region of interest within the genome.
 Consistent with the idea of a 'map', genome annotations are stored as a set of <ins>**Genomic Coordinates**</ins>.

-Genomic coordinates much always store four basic pieces of information (see below).
+Genomic coordinates, at the most basic level, will always store four basic pieces of information (see below).
 This is the core information needed to reliably locate a specific region of the genome.
-In addition to this basic coordinate information, there is often (always) further information that describes things like: what the feature is, where it came from, how it was predicted, and more.
+In addition to this basic coordinate information, there is often further information that describes things like: what the feature is, where it came from, how it was predicted, and more.

 <ins>**The four basic variables of genomic coordinates:**</ins>
 - **Chromosome:** This represents the specific chromosome (e.g., chr3, chrY) where a feature is located. <ins>Note:</ins> this often refers to a contig, rather than a chromosome, depending on whether the assembly is of 'chromosome-level' vs 'contig-level' assembly quality.